sdk-ai/modularMultiAgentRL/README.md

     1) the RLlib  repo uses gym env directly to make a multiagent cartpole from the gym cartpole, so we use a separate cartpole model that allows stepping and resetting of the simulator, and modifying states, actions, their observation space, action space and their respective ranges.
     2) the RLLib example does not train the same type of policies, as we are keeping models independent while the RLlib sample shares weights.
 This separation might help in agents training independent models and simplifying experimentation.
 In later stages, experimenters can explore model weight sharing.
     3) RLlib is using separate environments and observations and actions, while in this example we are sharing global observations and the environment.
 Moreover, action of two agents is summed.

+Note: `render.py` is currently not used.
+This can be added later based on when Linux VM or Desktop requirements are completed.